gkothe/site_react_ssr_fast_refresh/README.md

-# React Server Side Rendering with Redux - Example App - Testing React Refresh
+# React Server Side Rendering with Redux (universal app) - Example App - Testing React Refresh

 Example of the universal React app for the blog post purpose.